Home » Arts and Crafts For Kids » Tips For Making Animal Habitat Dioramas For Kids

 Tip #1: Use A Box With A Lid

-By using a box with an attached lid you will get more space to design your habitat diorama.
+Using a box with an attached lid gives you more space to design your habitat diorama.

 shoe box with packing tape with text overlay.